carlosperate/microbit-dev-env/README.md

 ## Access the MicroPython REPL
-Once MicroPython is flashed, you will have access to the REPL on the USB CDC serial port, with baudrate 115200 (eg picocom /dev/ttyACM0 -b 115200).
+Once MicroPython is flashed, you will have access to the REPL on the USB CDC serial port, with baudrate 115200 (eg `picocom /dev/ttyACM0 -b 115200` on Linux, `screen /dev/tty.usbmodem* 115200` on OS X, or a tool like putty on Windows).

 If you have the python package PySerial installed (`pip install pyserial`), you can also use [microrepl](https://github.com/ntoll/microrepl), which is already included: